Qbizinc/qbiz-wiki/technical-interviewing/question-bank/merging-intervals.md

 ```

 ## Alternative Solutions
+* One alternative could involve looping over the unsorted list

 ## Tricks and Traps
 * The sample input and output is shown in the comments, not really provided in code